 This last Christmas gone, I was given a set by Artistic Nail Design.
 I hadn’t heard of them before, but the set contained a base coat and a top coat.
 Even when I’m feeling lazy, I always use a base coat and a top coat for my nails.
 The base coat protects the nail from being stained by the polish and the top coat makes it all last longer.
 It’s absolutely worth the extra couple of coats of polish and the few extra minutes.

 Now, the box claim that they can make polishes last up to ten days without a light.
-That’s refering to the possibility of UV-setting your polish, something that I’m seeing more and more of lately since Shellac polishes took off.
-Certainly I’ve had a few UV-activated polishes that just harden as time goes on due to ambient UV.
+That’s referring to the possibility of UV-setting your polish, something that I’m seeing more and more of lately since Shellac polishes took off.
+Certainly, I’ve had a few UV-activated polishes that just harden as time goes on due to ambient UV.
 They definitely do last longer.

 So far, I’ve used this kit twice.
 Once with a dusky pink Ciate polish that came in a glossybox and once with a beautiful deep aubergine purple polish by CND Vinylux that I was given as a birthday present.